leaf-ai/studio-go-runner/docs/message_privacy.md

 ```
 Hi,

-I would like to add/replace a signing certificate for any queues on the 54.123.10.5 Rabbit MQ Server for our cluster with the prefix of 'rmq_cpu_andrei_'.
+I would like to add/replace a signing verification key for any queues on the 54.123.10.5 Rabbit MQ Server for our cluster with the prefix of 'rmq_cpu_andrei_'.

 They public key I wish to use is:

------BEGIN PUBLIC KEY-----
-MFkwEwYHKoZIzj0CAQYIKoZIzj0DAQcDQgAExkHx4tQZW5Nu6dVIGFnSvyNskIYt
-yPw/iHlZot7Agq+xUL6jgfmEN66jGAmImv3OjuLSczelw7skK6eflYHoeg==
------END PUBLIC KEY-----
+ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIFITo06Pk8sqCMoMHPaQiQ7BY3pjf7OE8BDcsnYozmIG kmutch@awsdev

 Thanks,
 Andrei